a-vi-nash/NodeJSAPISample/README.md

 Step to Run the application:

-1.Install node js and npm on the machine.

-2.open cmd and cd to the location of the project.
+1. cd to the downloaded folder(where you have package.json file)

-3.enter: npm install commanad which will download all the node dependencies required for the project to run
+2. type npm install(this will install all the required repositories files)

-4.enter: node app.js  to run the application
+3. type node app.js to start the app.

+you will see a message on the app which says:
+Server listening at port 80

 Use POSTMAN or other rest client to test the application.